Tysons Corner Center: History

-In 1995, Woodies closed and became a JCPenney.
-This JCPenney location would close only 10 years later in 2005, with the building subsequently converted into two additional levels of mall space anchored by a 16-screen AMC multiplex movie theater, Barnes & Noble Booksellers, and Old Navy.
-A food court and AMC occupies the third floor.

-In 1988, the mall was expanded to add a second floor, at which time Lord & Taylor and Nordstrom opened; this was the first Nordstrom east of the Mississippi River.
-Today, the mall has 2.1 million square feet (195,000 m2) of retail space on three levels, 16 movie screens, and nearly 300 stores.
 As part of the upcoming "Tysons Future" renovation and expansion plans, a glass elevator has been added to the Fashion Court (where the Nordstrom wing meets the main mall hallway), which opened on November 28, 2008.

-In 2004 The Macerich Company acquired Wilmorite Properties adding another premier super-regional mall in Tysons Corner Center to its portfolio.
+In 2004 The Macerich Company acquired Wilmorite Properties, adding Tysons Corner Center to its portfolio.
 Tyson's Corner Center was a particularly significant expansion as the plans were well under way for a massive mixed-use development creating a more urban environment.

 In 2013, Tysons Corner Center was assessed for $1 billion, making it by far the most valuable property in the metropolitan area.

-In September 2019, it was announced that the Lord & Taylor location at the mall would be closing.
-L.L.
-Bean announced the closure of its Tysons Corner Center location, which had an area of roughly 76,000 square feet, in late 2021.
-Macerich divided the space into smaller stores for multiple tenants following L.L.
-Bean's exit.

-On June 18, 2022, shots were fired in the mall after a fight broke out.
-Police reported that three people were injured while fleeing the mall, but no one was injured by the gunfire.
+On January 19, 2020, the Lord & Taylor anchor store closed.
+On December 28, 2021, Macerich, the mall development firm, announced plans to redevelop the empty store into either a 330-foot, 540,000 square feet office tower, or a 400-foot tower with a mix of office and residential space.
+Both options would include 50,000 square feet of retail centered around the plaza.

+The mall's L.L.
+Bean store closed on January 17, 2022.
+Macerich reconstructed the space into multiple smaller in-line stores.

+On May 19, 2023, Apple relocated to a new location in the mall, on the 22nd anniversary of the first store's opening.

+By 2023, Tyson's Corner Center had announced several new additions.
+Among them are UpWest, Kendra Scott, Everlane, Primark, Purple, Oak + Fort, CAMP, ThirdLove, The Lexus Experience, Lovisa, Cotton On, Dr. Martens, in addition to entirely new store formats for the Apple Store and Lululemon Athletica.